 If you wish to use Google Sheets instead of Docs to create a checklist, you can do so by following these steps:

-- Open Google Sheets then click on + to create a document from scratch.
+- Open Google Sheets, then click on Blank (+) to create a document from scratch.

-- On the top menu click on Insert.
+- Next, on the top menu, click on Insert.

-- On the dropdown menu, click on Checkbox.
+- In the dropdown menu, click on Checkbox.